dotnet/efcore/.github/ISSUE_TEMPLATE.md

 ### Steps to reproduce
-Please include the minimal steps to reproduce the issue.
+Ideally include a complete code listing that we can run to reproduce the issue.

-### Expected result
+Alternatively, you can provide a project/solution that we can run.

-### Actual result
+### The issue
+Describe what is not working as expected.

-Please include full exception and stack trace if applicable.
+If you are seeing an exception, include the full exceptions details (message and stack trace).

 ```
 Exception message: